daniel5151/cs241lecturenotes/cs241lecturenotes.md

 ## Fall 2016
 ### Notes by Daniel Prilik - SE 2020

+## DISCLAIMER

+These notes are **far from complete** and are **quite porous** compared to what's been covered in class.
+Copying code and diagrams off of powerpoints is hard in and of itself, but when the powerpoint slides start flying by, it becomes an impossible task.
+Use these as a super rough outline of what we may have possibly covered in class, but **do not use these as a primary set of study notes.**

+Yours,
+\- Daniel Prilik

 # Instructor info
 - Matt Crane
 	- Email: matt.crane@uwaterloo.ca